*Updated on April 9, 2020

 Falling Software Categories and Products

-However, the Banking Software category took a steep and unprecedented dive over the last few weeks (-31%) on the TrustRadius platform.
+The Banking Software category took a steep and unprecedented dive over the last few weeks (-31%) on the TrustRadius platform.
 We assume that the harsh impact of COVID-19 on bank stock could be decreasing the amount that banking professionals plan to spend on tech.
 According to Google Trends data, search volume is slightly down for this term worldwide:

-Last week we observed declines in Event Management Software, particularly with the products Eventbrite (-42%) and Splash Event Marketing (-40%).
+We also observed declines in Event Management Software, particularly with the products Eventbrite (-42%) and Splash Event Marketing (-40%).
 This coincides with a clear decrease in search volume for the search term “event management” beginning around March 8, 2020 according to Google Trends data:

 We also saw several individual declines in products in Recruiting Software, including talentReef (-80%).
 We assume that recruiting software tools may be falling in direct correlation with rising unemployment rates in the United States.
 According to the Department of Labor, 3.28 million Americans filed for unemployment during the week ending March 21.
 This number shattered previous records, representing more than 5X the number of initial claims recorded during the Great Recession.

-We also observed unusual declines for products in the Accounting Software category—Wave Accounting (-24%) Sage 50cloud Accounting (-22%) and QuickBooks Self-Employed (-22%)—presumably because the United States tax deadlines have been moved, and so the seasonal increases we’d normally see within this category may be shifted.
+We observed unusual declines for products in the Accounting Software category—Wave Accounting (-24%) Sage 50cloud Accounting (-22%) and QuickBooks Self-Employed (-22%)—presumably because the United States tax deadlines have been moved, and so the seasonal increases we’d normally see within this category may be shifted.